Jacob Lawrence: Last years and death

 The Whitney Museum of American Art produced an exhibition of Lawrence's entire career in 1974, as did the Seattle Art Museum in 1986.

 In 1999, he and his wife established the Jacob and Gwendolyn Lawrence Foundation for the creation, presentation and study of American art, with a particular emphasis on work by African-American artists.
 It represents their estates and maintains a searchable archive of nearly a thousand images of their work.

 Lawrence continued to paint until a few weeks before his death from lung cancer on June 9, 2000, at the age of 82.

 Personal life

-Lawrence's wife, Gwendolyn Knight, survived him and died in 2005 at the age of 91.
+Lawrence's wife, Gwendolyn Knight, outlived him and died in 2005 at the age of 91.